Giraffe radar: Giraffe 75

 This features a 13 m antenna mast and is normally carried on a 6x6 5-ton cross-country truck which carries the radar and command and control shelter.
-Instrumented range is 75 km and altitude coverage extends from ground-level to 10000 m.
-An optional add-on unit extends the radars coastal defense capabilities.
+The instrumented range is 75 km and altitude coverage extends from ground-level to 10000 m.
+An optional add-on unit extends the radar's coastal defense capabilities.
 In Swedish service the radar is designated PS-90.
-In the Greek Air Force Giraffe 75 is used in combination with Contraves (now Rheinmetall defense) Skyguard/Sparrow fire control systems.
-1 Giraffe typically controls 2 Skyguard systems each with 2 twin 35 mm GDF-005 guns and 2 Sparrow surface-to-air missile launchers.
+In the Greek Air Force, the Giraffe 75 is used in combination with Contraves (now Rheinmetall defense) Skyguard/Sparrow fire control systems.
+1 Giraffe typically controls 2 Skyguard systems, each with 2 twin 35 mm GDF-005 guns and 2 Sparrow surface-to-air missile launchers.